-Since 2010, the number of homeless veterans has been reduced by nearly 50%, largely due to the collaboration between the Department of Veterans Affairs (VA), Department of Housing and Urban Development (HUD), Department of Labor (DOL) and the community- and faith-based homeless service providers that the National Coalition for Homeless Veterans (NCHV) represents.
-The initiative to end homelessness among veterans in five years signaled a new era for the homeless veteran movement, which has been well underway for two decades.
+Since 2010, the number of homeless veterans has been reduced by nearly 50%, largely due to the collaboration between the Department of Veterans Affairs (VA), Department of Housing and Urban Development (HUD), Department of Labor (DOL), and community and faith-based homeless service providers that the National Coalition for Homeless Veterans (NCHV) represents.
+The initiative to end homelessness among veterans signaled a new era for the homeless veteran movement, which has been well underway for over three decades.

 Send Us Your Successful Ideas